PragmaticBeaver/pragmaticbeaver/README.md

 Software Developer & Dungeon/Game Master
 -----------------------------------

 I started coding in 2014 while I attended trade school.
 I soon realized, that Java was not my most loved language and discovered C#, which soon became my go-to language.
 A few years later I was asked to oversee a web project (based on Angular version 2) which brought me into the web ecosystem.
 I was fascinated with the possibilities and wanted to learn more.
 And so my journey of web development began.
-Now I'm a proud developer who loves both front- and backend but my focus is clearly on the backend site.
-I mostly work with Typescript, Node, and React but I keep looking into new things like game development with Godot und Unreal 5.
+Now I'm a proud developer who loves both front- and backend, but my focus is clearly on the backend site.
+I mostly work with Typescript, Node, and React, but I keep looking into new things like game development with Godot und Unreal 5.

 * 🌍  I'm based in Bonn, Germany
 * 🖥️  See my portfolio at [Github](http://github.com/PragmaticBeaver)